 3. Finnage

 3.1 Caudal fin

-The form of the caudal fin of the symmetrical halfmoon plakat can be compared with a the shape of a capital letter "D" (see Figure 3C.5, left).
+The ideal crowntail plakat caudal is "double-ray (DR)" and shows a primary branching (2-ray) with a 40% reduction in webbing between the primary rays and a 20% reduction between the secondary rays thereby creating a crown-like appearance.
+The protruding rays ideally should be thick and straight (with exception of the crossray variants as described below).
+The branching of the rays should be evenly distributed throughout the caudal fin.
+The overall form of the caudal fin of the crowntail can be compared with a the shape of a capital letter "D" (see Figure 3E.5, left).
 The caudal fin has a symmetrical appearance which means that it could be divided into two equal parts which are a mirror-images of each other across a horizontal midline (X).
 The ideal caudal fin has a 180-degree spread, straight rays and sharp corners.
 A spread of more than 180-degrees is not preferred over a 180-degree spread.
-The caudal fin has 12-13 primary rays which extend from the peduncle and ideally the branching of the rays can range from secondary (4-ray) to tertiary (8-ray) branching.
-The branching of the rays should be evenly distributed throughout the caudal fin.
+The caudal fin has 12-13 primary rays which extend from the peduncle.
 The webbing of the caudal fin has a smooth appearance without any overlapping/folding parts due to excessive branching and/or webbing.